Orbital-Knewbie/Knewbie/docs/DeveloperGuide.md

 questions.py
 ```

 > **_DISCLAIMER:_**  The proficiency and parameters used in Knewbie's current implementation have no research behind them.
-Since the development team has limited resources, the CatSim provided function `catsim.cat.generate_item_bank` was used to create simulated parameters for the questions, and `catsim.initialization.RandomInitializer().initialize()` was used to generate simulated proficiencies for each user.
+Due to the limited resources of the development team, the CatSim provided function `catsim.cat.generate_item_bank` was used to create simulated parameters for the questions, and `catsim.initialization.RandomInitializer().initialize()` was used to generate simulated proficiencies for each user.
 In the future, post-Orbital, it may be possible to obtain a much larger dataset with more accurate parameters.

 The general idea used when administering questions can be seen in the following flowchart.
 This algorithm is used in the general quizzes that will be taken by a student.
 Educator-created quizzes do not use this feature and are detailed in the [earlier section](#quiz).